cdaringe/factorio-type-kit/docs/_posts/get-started.md

 $ yarn create factorio-mod <mod-name>
 ```

-For demonstrating purposes, I will create a mod called `vroom`.
-This mod will make the character accelerate as he runs, allowing the player to travel at warp speeds!
+For demonstration purposes, I will create a mod called `vroom`.
+This mod will make the character accelerate as he runs, allowing the player to travel at warp speed!

 ```shell
 $ yarn create factorio-mod vroom